Ravensburger: History

 In September 2010, Ravensburger broke the world record for the largest jigsaw puzzle, with one designed by late pop artist Keith Haring titled "Keith Haring: Double Retrospect".
 Built from 32,256 pieces, it measured 17' × 6' (5.18 m x 1.82 m) and came with a hand truck for transportation.
 Ravensburger has since released larger puzzles, with their largest being "Memorable Disney Moments" and "Making Mickey Magic" having 40,320 pieces each, however they have also since lost the world record to a 51,300 piece puzzle released by Kodak.

 Swedish toy train company BRIO was acquired by the Ravensburger Group on 8 January 2015.
 In 2017, Ravensburger acquired American game company Wonder Forge.

 The company's North American division, Ravensburger NA, is based in Seattle, Washington and releases approximately 25 games per year, the most successfully of which so far is Villainous, based on various Disney properties.
-Ravensbuger NA sold about 3 million copies of games in 2018.
+Ravensburger NA sold about 3 million copies of games in 2018.

-Media Subsidiaries
+Media subsidiaries

 Ravensburger Interactive Media

 Ravensburger Interactive Media GmbH was a video game and software subsidiary of Ravensburger which published and distributed various games in Germany.
 The company had two brands; Ravensburger Interactive, which published family-friendly games and educational software, and Fishtank Interactive, which published games for mature players.

 In May 2002, Ravensburger Interactive was sold with Fishtank Interactive to JoWooD Productions.

-Ravensburger Film + TV
+Ravensburger Film + TV/RTV Family Entertainment

 Ravensburger Film + TV GmbH is a former motion picture and television subsidiary of Ravensburger.

-In late 1998, Ravensburger sold off the unit, with the new owners rebranding the company as RTV Family Entertainment AG.
-Ravensburger remained as a shareholder and continued to allow RTV to license their branding.
-The company launched a Ravensburger TV block on Super RTL in 2001.
+In late 1998, Ravensburger split off Ravensburger Film + TV as a separately operated company and was renamed to RTV Family Entertainment AG.
+Ravensburger remained a shareholder in RTV, holding 90% of its shares, and continued to license the "Ravensburger" brand.
+The company launched a Ravensburger TV block on Super RTL in June 2001.

 In 2005, Ravensburger sold all their shares in the business, and in mid-2006, the company rebranded as Your Family Entertainment AG.